Skip To Main Content

 To be eligible to represent a school in any Virginia High School League (VHSL) sponsored interscholastic contest a student shall meet the following requirements:

-- The student shall not have reached the age of 19 on or before the first day of August of the school year in which he or she wishes to compete;
+5. The student shall not have reached the age of 19 on or before the first day of August of the school year in which the student wishes to compete;

-- The student shall not have enrolled in one high school and subsequently transferred to and enrolled in another high school without a corresponding change in the residence of his or her parents, parent, or legal guardian; and
+6. The student shall not have enrolled in one high school and subsequently transferred to and enrolled in another high school without a corresponding change in the residence of the adult student or parents, parent, or legal guardian; and

-- The student shall not have been enrolled in the last four years of high school for a period of more than eight consecutive semesters, beginning with the semester in which he or she enrolled for the first time in the ninth grade.
-The eight consecutive semesters shall be counted continuously from that point regardless of whether or not he or she remains continuously enrolled in school.
+7. The student shall not have been enrolled in the last four years of high school for a period of more than eight consecutive semesters, beginning with the semester in which he or she enrolled for the first time in the ninth grade.
+The eight consecutive semesters shall be counted continuously from that point regardless of whether or not the student remains continuously enrolled in school.

 In addition to the criteria enumerated in Section A1, athletes shall meet the following requirements:

-- The student shall be an amateur.
-An amateur is an athlete who engages in VHSL athletics solely for the educational, physical, mental and social benefits he or she derives there from and to whom VHSL athletics are nothing more than an avocation;
+1. The student shall be an amateur.
+An amateur is an athlete who engages in VHSL athletics solely for the educational, physical, mental and social benefits the student derives there from and to whom VHSL athletics are nothing more than an avocation;

-- The student shall have submitted to the principal of his or her school, prior to becoming a member of any school athletic squad or team, League Form No. 2 (Athletic Participation Parental Consent Physical Examination Form), completely filled in and properly signed, attesting that he or she has been examined and found to be physically fit for athletic competition, and that his or her parents consent to his or her participation;
+2. The student shall have submitted to the principal of the student's school, prior to becoming a member of any school athletic squad or team, the student shall have submitted to the principal of the student’s school a signed Preparticipation Physical Evaluation form completely filled in and properly signed, attesting that the student has been examined and found to be physically fit for athletic competition, and that the student'sr parents consent to the student's participation;

-- The student shall not have accepted nor accept from any source whatsoever, in recognition of or as a reward for his or her athletic skill, any award other than letters, medals, charms, cups, plaques, letter sweaters, or similar trophies, or any award of value other than of intrinsic value.
+3. The student shall not have accepted nor accept from any source whatsoever, in recognition of or as a reward for the student's athletic skill, any award other than letters, medals, charms, cups, plaques, letter sweaters, or similar trophies, or any award of value other than of intrinsic value.
 These listed awards may be accepted only when presented or approved by his or her school, or when earned in VHSL sanctioned meets or tournaments;

-- The student shall not have been a member of a college team in the sport in which he or she desires to represent his or her high school.
+6. The student shall not have been a member of a college team in the sport in which the student desires to represent his or her high school.

 Editor's Note